-Tamalyn Dallal has done nearly everything in her 42 year Middle Eastern dance career.
-She has performed for stars such as Sean Connery, Michael Jackson and James Brown, the president of El Salvador, Saudi Arabian princes, and the King of Jordan (to name a few).
+Tamalyn Dallal has performed for stars such as Sean Connery, Michael Jackson and James Brown, the president of El Salvador, Saudi Arabian princes, and the King of Jordan (to name a few).

-Directing the Mid Eastern Dance Exchange, a non profit organization, dance school and performing company, from 1990- 2007, she taught and mentored dancers such as Amar Gamal and Bozenka, Virginia and others.
-She organizes the Orientalia International dance festival and produced numerous theatrical productions.
+Directing the Mid Eastern Dance Exchange, a non profit organization, dance school and performing company, from 1990- 2007, she taught and mentored dancers such as Amar Gamal and Bozenka, Virginia, Hanan, Roshana Nofret, and others.
+She organized the Orientalia International dance festival and produced numerous theatrical productions.

-She now lives in New Orleans, Louisiana and teaches workshops internationally, including a month long workshop in Shanghai, China, which she has been conducting for ten years.
+She now lives in New Orleans, Louisiana and teaches workshops internationally, including an extensive tour in Asia and a yearly week long workshop in New Orleans.

 Tamalyn's latest endeavor is the children's book, "The Bellydancing Kitties of Constantinople," which was released in April, 2019.
 She is in the process of writing a script, using the same characters for an animated film.